willy229liu/willy229liu.github.io/_projects/3_lua_memory.md

 } Proto;
 {% endhighlight %}

-There are many debug information in its structure, such as `lineinfo` and `locvars`, and this information use much memory because Lua need to record all line information to recover the stack when running errors happen.
+The `Proto` structure contains much debug information, such as `lineinfo` and `locvars`, and this information use much memory because Lua need to record all line information to recover the stack when running errors happen.

 See the following test, we wrote some lua codes:
 {% highlight lua linenos %}